tanishqkancharla/moonrise-tk/README.md

 ### Hi there 👋

+I'm a student at Carnegie Mellon University studying physics 🔭 and computer science 💻.
+In my free time, I play frisbee 🥏.

+This repository contains some random thoughts of mine.
+I'm currently working on an interface to display them.

+If you'd like to reach out to me, the best way is through my email (tkanchar@andrew.cmu.edu).
+If you'd like to learn more about me, my website is [moonrise.tk](www.moonrise.tk)

 <!--
 **moonrise-tk/moonrise-tk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.